How to Plan an Unforgettable Three-Day Wedding Weekend

 Where: Like most parties, the brunch can be held wherever suits the mood: your parents' home, a hotel salon, a friend's backyard.

-Take It a Step Further: Get even more psyched for your postwedding getaway by theming your brunch around your honeymoon destination.
+Take It a Step Further: Get even more psyched for your postwedding getaway by giving your brunch a theme inspired by your honeymoon destination.
 For example, serve antipasti if you're headed to Italy, or a tropical fruit salad (with plenty of pineapple, of course) if you're bound for Hawaii.

-Knot Note: If it seems that your wedding is turning into a real mini vacation (like a four-day affair), consider setting up optional activities for those who aren't familiar with the area and need something to do (a sign of a truly gracious host).
-Think tee times, horseback riding, hikes, fishing trips—it really depends on the wedding locale.
-Let guests know their options (and reservation and cost info) well ahead of time with a separate mailing.
-And be sure to include the details in their welcome packet.
+Lastly, if it seems that your wedding is turning into a real mini vacation (like a four-day affair), consider setting up optional activities for those who aren't familiar with the area and need something to do (a sign of a truly gracious host).
+Think tee times, horseback riding, hikes, fishing trips, wine tasting—it really depends on the locale.
+Let guests know their options (and reservation and cost info) well ahead of time with a separate mailing or on your wedding website, and be sure to include the details in your welcome bags.